Zvapowany/HackingClimate---An-exposure-weighted-warming/README.md

 c) [Mean minimum temperature projections](Min_temperature_projection.md)

 ## Code
-The code was entirely written in .R.
+The code was entirely written in R.

 We used NC data that was converted to RasterBricks.

 The packages that were used are listed bellow:
 ```
 library(raster)